 Awareness of sexual harassment and abuse has increased in Australian society in the last few years.
-According to the Australian Human Rights Commission, 1 in 5 women and 1 in 20 men will experience harassment in the workplace at some time.
+According to the Australian Human Rights Commission, 1 in 3 Australians have experienced sexual harassment in the workplace at some time.
 So what is sexual harassment and what can you do if you are experiencing it?

 What constitutes sexual harassment?

 Sexual harassment is any unwanted or unwelcome sexual behaviour which makes a person feel offended, humiliated or intimidated.

 Sexual harassment may include physical or verbal acts such as inappropriate advances, intrusive questions, inappropriate comments, staring, touching, sexually explicit messages, requests for sex or unwanted date requests, physical assault, indecent exposure and stalking.